-All our catered accommodation is strictly non-smoking.
-All meals in the refectory (14 per week) are included in your accommodation fees.
+All meals are served in the campus refectory (14 per week) and the payment for these meals is included in your accommodation fees.

 Rooms with shared bathrooms

 Accessibility information about all University accommodation is available on AccessAble.

 Students living in catered accommodation will move in on Sunday 8th September 2019.